TeamHG-Memex/agnostic/tests/README.md

 When you are done, you can exit from Docker by typing `Ctrl+C` in the shell from which you ran `docker run`.

+## Documentation

+Documentation can also be built inside the Docker container.
+Go into the `/docs` directory and run `make html`.
+The documentation is written to `/docs/_build`.

 ## Travis CI && Coveralls

 Tests for this project run automatically on [Travis